Minneapolis Breast Augmentation Surgeon – Dr. Michael C. Fasching

-The transaxillary approach involves inserting the implant through an incision made in the armpit area.
+The transaxillary approach for breast augmentation involves inserting the implant through an incision made in the armpit area.
 Although the incision site is well concealed with this approach, it is most appropriate for the placement of saline implants, which are filled after they are inserted.

 The Breast Augmentation Procedure

-Patients should arrange to take about one week off from work or their usual routine after breast implant surgery.
-The most intense phase of the recovery period occurs in the first three to five days after the procedure, and may be more intense for patients who opted for subpectoral placement.
+Dr. Fasching will work with the patient to establish a quick recovery protocol.
+Patients should arrange to take about one week off from work or their usual routine after breast augmentation surgery.
 Dr. Fasching will prescribe oral pain medication that will help relieve any discomfort during this time.

-During the initial phase of recovery, patients should rest as much as possible and avoid rigorous activity, including lifting the arms higher than shoulder height, heavy lifting in general and exercising.
-During one of the follow-up appointments, Dr. Fasching will let patients know when it is safe to resume exercising as well as when the surgical bra can be removed.
+During the initial phase of recovery, patients should get their rest and avoid rigorous activity like lifting heavy objects and exercising.
+However, Dr. Fasching does encourage small amounts of movement, like lifting your arms above your head to help soften implant pockets, relieve muscle spasms, and speed recovery.
+During one of the follow-up appointments, Dr. Fasching will let patients know when it is safe to resume exercising.

 Learn More About Breast Enhancement